junxit/us-congress-bills-112/metadata.md

 - 2012-03-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 6, 4 Present (Roll no. 141). (text: CR H1652)
 - 2012-03-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 6, 4 Present (Roll no. 141).(text: CR H1652)
 - 2012-03-28 — The title of the measure was amended.
 Agreed to without objection.
+- 2012-03-29 — Received in the Senate and Read twice and referred to the Committee on Armed Services.